desenvolvedorIcotrade/App.bot/blog/_posts/2018-04-21-multimodule-maven-files.md

 date:   2018-04-21 18:00:00 +0000
 ---

-Dependabot can now help you keep multimodule Maven project dependencies up-to-date. 🎉
+Dependabot can now help you keep multimodule Maven projects up-to-date. 🎉

 We released alpha support for Maven back in January, and have been steadily improving Dependabot's handling of `pom.xml` files since.